Solar energy is renewable, boosts the value of your home, has a great return on investment, and helps ensure a safe and clean environment.

 You’ll want to ask the company who will install your solar panels.
 If the solar company is installing it directly, then they can stand behind that installation.
 If they sub out the installation to a sub-contractor, then you need to make sure that the subcontractor is licensed appropriately.
 If they aren’t licensed, you could be jeopardizing your federal tax credit.
 And having a subcontractor adds another layer of potential problems if something goes wrong.

-4. Is there a warranty and what does it cover?
+Is there a warranty on my solar power system, and what does it cover?